mmuszkow/gb-disasm/README.md

 GameBoy ROMs disassembler.

-Usage: gb-disasm.exe <ROM> -o <OUT_FILE> -a
+<pre>Usage: gb-disasm.exe <ROM> -o <OUT_FILE> -a
-<ROM> -> obligatory, ROM file to be disassembled
+ROM -> obligatory, ROM file to be disassembled
-  -o  -> optional, disassembly output filename, default is console -a  -> optional, print assembly, default is print binary dump
+-o  -> optional, disassembly output filename, default is console -a  -> optional, print assembly, default is print binary dump</pre>

 It is not finished and could disassemble only parts of the ROMs binaries.
 Didn't test it really on ROMs with MBC (Memory Bank Controller).
 Disassembly